syncfusion-content/windowsforms-docs/WindowsForms/Menus/Adding-menu-items-via-code.md

 ## Adding combo box item

-The [ComboBoxBarItem](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.ComboBoxBarItem.html) is a type of bar item, which behaves like combobox control.
+The [ComboBoxBarItem](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.ComboBoxBarItem.html) is a type of bar item, which behaves like combo box control.
 The items collection can be specified using the [`ChoiceList`](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.ComboBoxBarItem~ChoiceList.html) property.

 The below code snippet shows the combo box is being added with a collection of items via the `ChoiceList` property.